-The Task Force is in line with Mayor James’ vision of working to create a “Community of Opportunity for All”, whereby any citizen can achieve their dreams in West Palm Beach.
+The Task Force was in line with Mayor James’ vision of working to create a “Community of Opportunity for All”, whereby any citizen can achieve their dreams in West Palm Beach.

-The Task Force is undertaking the following projects in the following order of priority:
+The Task Force undertook the following projects in the following order of priority:

-The Task Force will be identifying best practices and making recommendations on how policing practices can promote effective crime reduction while building public trust.
-It will also identify racial and ethnic disparities in healthcare, economic development, criminal and civil justice systems, police practices, housing, and education, with a focus on:
+The Task Force identified best practices and made recommendations on how policing practices can promote effective crime reduction while building public trust.
+It also identified racial and ethnic disparities in healthcare, economic development, criminal and civil justice systems, police practices, housing, and education, with a focus on:

 - Identifying what racial and ethnic disparities exist;

 - Investigating why the racial and ethnic disparities exist;

 - Identifying what knowledge and research are needed to eliminate the disparities.

 2. Made Recommendations to the Mayor